lloyds-banking-group/data-engineering-wiki/Guides/Cost Optimization in the Cloud.md

 ### Using spot instances

-This is a type of VM instances that can be terminated at any time when resources need to be reallocated for other tasks.
-Because of this, spot VMs are offered at a much lower price with cost reductions of up to 90% as it makes use of unused compute capacity.
+This is a type of VM instance that can be terminated at any time when resources need to be reallocated for other tasks.
+Because of this, spot VMs are offered at a much lower price with cost reductions of up to 90% as they makes use of unused compute capacity.
 Spot VMs are suitable for fault-tolerant, stateless and flexible workloads that can handle interruptions but don't need to be completed at a specific time.
 Examples of these types of workloads include CI/CD jobs or batch processing jobs and more but it's not recommended for other types of workloads.

 Examples of different spot VMs: